tomBrossart/groupRandomNumberGuess/readme.md

+## IDEAS FOR FUTURE IMPROVEMENTS -- HARD/PRO mode
+  # be able to maintain current game functionality (persisting data)

 Team Random Number Guess
 =

 In this challenge, you will need to create a new Node project (much like we did in lecture).

 Base Mode:
 =

 The final version of this project will have two modes:

 - setup mode
 - play mode

 ### Tech: Node, Express, and JQuery